Class AnkaSecureSdk

 • signFileStream

-public SignFileResult signFileStream(String kid, Path input, Path signature)
+public SignResult signFileStream(String kid, Path input, Path signature) throws AnkaSecureSdkException

 Signs a file in streaming mode with the private key kid.
-Detached-JWS bytes are streamed to signature, and a SignFileResult is returned for metadata inspection.
+Detached-JWS bytes are streamed to signature, and a SignResult is returned for metadata inspection.

 This method is optimized for large files: it never loads the entire payload into memory, streaming both the input file and the resulting signature directly.